ONSdigital/rdsa-utils/docs/index.md

 ### For Users:

-- **If your environment does not have `pyspark` pre-installed:** You will need to manually install `pyspark` to utilize features dependent on it.
+- **If your environment does not have `pyspark` pre-installed:** You will need to manually install `pyspark` to utilise features dependent on it.
 This can be done by running `pip install pyspark==<version>` when setting up your environment, replacing `<version>` with the specific version required for your project.